Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/04-aquarium-filter-types-which-one-do-you-need.md

 ### Mechanical Filtration

-This is the process of removing physical particles from the water—uneaten food, fish waste, plant debris, and other visible debris.
+This is the process of removing physical particles from the wateruneaten food, fish waste, plant debris, and other visible debris.
 Mechanical filtration is what keeps your water looking clear and clean.

 ### Biological Filtration